 The sculpture commission was awarded to Franklin Simmons, one of the nineteenth century’s leading sculptors and a Maine native, who cast the sculpture in his studio in Italy.
 Simmons had created Portland’s Longfellow Memorial a few years earlier.
 The commission for the granite pedestal and smaller, bronze sculptures went to the distinguished New York architect, Richard Morris Hunt, who also designed the base for the Statue of Liberty.
 The total cost of the statue was nearly $36,000, of which $20,000 went to Simmons.

 The central figure, a fourteen-foot high bronze, female “Victory,” is a symbol of unity.
 She is modeled after Minerva, the goddess of both wisdom and war.
-“Victory” is holding a sword wrapped in a flag in her right hand and a shield and a branch of maple leaves in her left hand.
+“Victory” is holding a sword wrapped in a belt in her right hand and a shield and a branch of oak leaves, which are symbolic of victory, in her left hand.
 She wears a crown of leaves and is dressed in classical garb.
 She stands atop Hunt’s Doric-inspired pedestal of granite adorned on two sides by groups of bronze figures, one representing the Army and the other the Navy.
 On the north side three Army figures stand in front of six flags.
 The general in the center is Brigadier General Francis L. Vinton of Fort Preble, Maine.
 The south side bronze grouping honoring Maine’s sailors shows three sailors standing in front of six flags.
 In the center is Admiral David G. Farragut, who was a hero of the battles of New Orleans and Mobile Bay.
 The base of the monument was fully installed by 1889 with the inscription “Portland, to her sons who died for the Union.”

 The dedication of the statue on October 8th, 1891 was an emotional event, filled with great ceremony.
 General Brown delivered the dedication speech and declared, “At last, a fitting monument on the fittest spot of the fairest city of our land.”